hardlyardi/b226/docs/cleanup-traits.md

 # Cleanup Traits

-When entities that are used as tags, components, relationships or relationship targets are deleted, cleanup traits ensure that the store does not contain any dangling references.
-Any cleanup policy provides this guarantee, so while they are configurable, games cannot configure traits that allows for dangling references.
+When entities that are used as tags, components, relationships or relationship targets are deleted, cleanup traits associate components to an entity's lifetime.
+References to ids in storage are always removed before the id is deleted.
+However, cleanup traits allow you to be more specific about what should happen to entities referencing an id before that id is deleted.

-To configure a cleanup policy for an entity, a (Condition, Action) pair can be added to it.
+To configure a cleanup trait for an entity, a (Condition, Action) pair can be added to it.
 If no policy is specified, the id will be removed on cleanup.

 Right now, there are six cleanup conditions: